thiagontnx/SecurityBootcamp/prevent/auth/auth.rst

     <iframe width="560" height="315" src="https://players.brightcove.net/5850956868001/default_default/index.html?videoId=6262879852001" frameborder="0" allowfullscreen></iframe>

 The Intelligent Platform Management Interface (IPMI) is a way for remote administrators to ascertain the hardware state of the infrastructure Nutanix is running upon.
-In compliance with California statute SB-327, these are set using a unique password.
+In compliance with `California statute SB-327 <https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=201720180SB327>`_, these are set using a unique password.

    - Username: *admin*
    - Password = <NODE-SERIAL-NUMBER>